Victoria Sponge Cake Recipe: Rich in British Royal History

 This delicious tea cake is a two-layer light confection.
 It’s generally assembled with a layer of jam topped with whipped cream.

-Queen Elizabeth favors the sponge cake cut into finger size pieces, also called a Victoria Sponge Sandwich Cake.
+The late Queen Elizabeth favored the sponge cake cut into finger-sized pieces, also called a Victoria Sponge Sandwich Cake.
 It is a quintessential British teatime treat.

-You might also like to read more about Queen Elizabeth Afternoon Tea Recipes in this post filled with her favorite teatime recipes.
+You may like to read more about Queen Elizabeth’s Afternoon Tea Recipes in this post, which includes her favorite teatime recipes.

 Victoria Sponge Cake History

-Anna, the Duchess of Bedford (1788-1861), was a lady in waiting of Queen Victoria.
-She is most often credited with the creation of Afternoon Tea.
+Anna, the Duchess of Bedford (1788-1861), was Queen Victoria’s lady-in-waiting.
+She is most often credited with creating Afternoon Tea.

 It’s said she found herself with “a sinking feeling” about four o’clock every afternoon.
-It was then she began requesting tea and sweets to bridge the gap before a later dinner.
+Then, she began requesting tea and sweets to bridge the gap before a later dinner.

-Soon, she began inviting her friends to join her at Belvoir Castle for a menu of tea, bread and butter sandwiches, and cake.
+Soon, she began inviting her friends to Belvoir Castle for a tea menu, bread and butter sandwiches, and cake.

-It wasn’t long before Queen Victoria adopted the idea of an afternoon tea and by 1855, the observance was firmly established.
-It’s noted that the Victoria Sponge Cake was her favorite.
+It wasn’t long before Queen Victoria adopted the idea of afternoon tea, and by 1855, the observance was firmly established.
+The Victoria Sponge Cake is her favorite.

-After the death of her husband, Prince Albert, it’s believed that favored cake was renamed, “Victoria Sponge Cake.”
+After the death of her husband, Prince Albert, the favored cake is believed to have been renamed “Victoria Sponge Cake.”

 Queen Elizabeth says, “The Victoria Sponge was named after Queen Victoria, who regularly ate a slice of sponge cake with her tea, each afternoon!”